 The outdoor garden area of the spa resembles a Hawaiian village with thatched hale for treatments -- two large enough for couples, one with a Vichy shower, two natural lava saunas, a meditation pavilion and a fragrance garden.
 Indoor area includes beauty and treatment rooms, locker rooms, steam showers, saunas and a retail boutique.

 Mauna Lani offers a myriad of dining options and activities for the entire family.
-Dining venues include the Bay Terrace, poolside Ocean Bar & Grill, and the oceanfront CanoeHouse featuring Hawaii regional cuisine.
+Dining venues include the Bay Terrace, poolside Ocean Bar & Grill, the Honu Bar and the oceanfront CanoeHouse featuring Hawaii regional cuisine.
 Activities include catamaran sails, scuba, snorkeling, cycling, fitness, cultural classes and more.